unoplatform/uno/doc/articles/faq.md

 ## Will the Uno platform make my app look and run the same way on iOS and Android?

 ## What are the advantages of using Uno platform over Flutter/React Native/Xamarin Forms?

+React Native is iOS and Android only.
+React Native for Windows could be a possibility, but it's not part of the core.

+Flutter is iOS and Android only too!
+There are plans for desktop and web support, but still as work in progress.

+With UnoPlatform you have a shared code and more targets to deploy your applications.

 # Uno.UI Platforms Frequently Asked Questions